jepstein-eagle/adaptable/packages/adaptable/readme/functions/shortcut-function.md

 The Shortcut([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Shortcut`) Function helps to avoid fat finger issues and to speed up data entry for numeric and date columns.

+You can use keyboard shortcuts to quickly apply calculations or enter dates and avoid fat finger or mathematical errors as you do so.

+Tip
+To apply a shortcut you simply press the relevant Shortcut Key.

+You can apply shortcuts on 2 types of Columns:

+Date Columns: A new date always replaces the current value.
+If the Date Type is Custom enter a date in the date picker.
+If the Date Type is Dynamic then select an entry from the dropdown.
+The value you pick will replace the current contents of the cell when the shortcut key is pressed.

+Number Columns: The shortcut is a calculation (you can choose between Add, Subtract, Multiply, or Divide) is applied to the new cell based on the cell's current contents and the Shortcut Key (e.g. if you create a 'M' Multiply by a Million shortcut and the cell contains 5 and you then click 'M', the new cell value will become 5,000,000).

 ## UI Elements
 To Do